HiChen404/MyWikiSite/docs/intro.md

 ## Biography

-Hey there!
+Hi there!
 This is [404Lab](https://mp.weixin.qq.com/s/ytNsiyIjCb-URVLY90uSMw) !

 You can also visit this website: [zws](short.404lab.top)